This privacy notice tells you what to expect when the Sustainable Markets Initiative collects, processes, shares and stores your Personal Data.

 Partners who lead and sponsor SMI events and activities;

-Other charities of HRH The Prince of Wales* and our Executive Board or Operational Committees where we share information for internal procedures and policies only.
+Other charities of HRH The Prince of Wales* or Operational Committees where we share information for internal procedures and policies only.

 Should we merge with another organisation to form a new entity, your data may be transferred to the new entity